elastic/integrations/packages/ti_anomali/docs/README.md

 Due to schema changes in the destination index, its version number may be incremented.

-When this happens, the transform does not have the functionality to auto-delete the old index, so users must to delete this old index manually.
+When this happens, the transform does not have the functionality to auto-delete the old index, so users must delete this old index manually.
 This is to ensure that duplicates are not present when using wildcard queries such as `logs-ti_anomali_latest.intelligence-*`.
-To delete an old index Please follow the steps below (either for `intelligence` as below, or for the older `threatstream` equivalents):
+To delete an old index, follow the steps below (either for `intelligence` as below, or for the older `threatstream` equivalents):

 1. After upgrading the integration to the latest version, check the current transform's destination index version by navigating to: `Stack Management -> Transforms -> logs-ti_anomali.latest_intelligence-default -> Details`.
 Check the `destination_index` value.
 2. Run `GET _cat/indices?v` and check if any older versions exist.
 Such as `logs-ti_anomali_latest.intelligence-1`